Google Search Not Working with VPN? Fix Captchas and Get Results Again

 Check your device time and region

-If time zone, location, and preferred region settings fight each other, Google sometimes serves odd pages or wrong localized results.
-It’s not “blocked,” it’s just messy.
+If time zone, location, and preferred region settings fight each other, Google sometimes serves odd pages or the wrong localized results.
+It’s not “blocked,” just messy.
+If your network looks normal, the next suspect is the browser itself.

 Browser cache issues that break Google on a VPN